Lansing McLoskey: Music

 Five years in the making, McLoskey’s 2017 oratorio Zealot Canticles: An Oratorio for Tolerance is the composer’s largest, most ambitious piece.
-Composed for the Philadelphia-based choir The Crossing, the 80-minute-long work calls for 3 soloists, choir, and chamber ensemble.
-When McLoskey picked the work’s texts by Nobel prize-winning author Wole Soyinka in 2012, he did not conceive how timely their message of tolerance would become half a decade later.
-“It was really a powerful and bittersweet experience to be writing this,” McLoskey said.
-“It felt sadly so apropos.
+Composed for the Philadelphia-based choir The Crossing, the 80-minute work calls for three soloists, choir, and chamber ensemble.
+When McLoskey chose the work's texts by Wole Soyinka in 2012, he did not know how timely their message of tolerance would become half a decade later.
+"It was really a powerful and bittersweet experience to be writing this", McLoskey said.
+"It felt sadly so apropos.
 Its message is not just about American politics.
-It’s universal,” citing the rise of open bigotry, racism, violence since 2016.
+It's universal", citing the rise of open bigotry, racism, and violence since 2016.

 For its timeliness and scope, McLoskey considers the oratorio his magnum opus.
 It was released on CD on Innova in 2018.

 The most noteworthy of McLoskey’s instrumental large ensemble works is his concerto for brass quintet, What We Do Is Secret (2011).
-The titles of the concerto’s movements are all drawn from punk songs, although no punk music is ever quoted.
-Whereas the meaning of Zealot Canticles is universal and urgent, What We Do Is Secret has a much more personal genesis.
-McLoskey has explained the “formative, transforming experience” punk music had on him when he said, “Second to going on a mission, discovering punk rock changed my life more than anything else.”
-What We Do Is Secret was awarded several composition awards.
+The titles of the concerto’s movements are all drawn from punk songs, though no punk music is quoted.
+What We Do Is Secret has a personal genesis; McLoskey has described the "formative, transforming experience" punk music had on him, saying, "Second to going on a mission, discovering punk rock changed my life more than anything else."
+What We Do Is Secret received several awards.

 Among McLoskey’s chamber music, the 1999 duo for viola and piano, Wild Bells, stands out both for its emotional impact and its technical composition.
 McLoskey cites this work as the one piece that exhibits his voice in a clear way.
-It sits at the crossroads of all his major artistic trajectories: “(1) The use, roles, and perception of consonance and dissonance (particularly the consonant use of dissonance and the dissonant use of consonance), (2) juxtaposition and non-traditional trajectories, (3) Neo-Heterophony, and (4) the incorporation of pre-tonal concepts, music, and techniques in a contemporary setting (perhaps an inevitable result of my years involved in the performance of medieval and Renaissance repertoire).”
+It sits at the crossroads of all his major artistic trajectories: "(1) The use, roles, and perception of consonance and dissonance (particularly the consonant use of dissonance and the dissonant use of consonance), (2) juxtaposition and non-traditional trajectories, (3) Neo-Heterophony, and (4) the incorporation of pre-tonal concepts, music, and techniques in a contemporary setting (perhaps an inevitable result of my years involved in the performance of medieval and Renaissance repertoire)."